Essential items for the Camino de Santiago

-If your coming over seas then your backpack will be your life.
+If your coming overseas, your backpack will be your life.
 Everything you own in Spain will be housed on the sack you don on your back and will be forced to carry it 100 plus kilometers.
 This is why it is important to use a comfortable and light hiking pack.
 Most importantly, make sure the pack has a comfortable waist strap and you wear it correctly.
-If these two are accomplished you will never suffer a soar shoulder or back the whole Camino.
+If these two are accomplished you will never suffer a sore shoulder or back the whole Camino.

 If you want some suggestions on buying backpacks check out our hiking backpack primer and our hiking backpack guide.

-We wrote many articles on hiking cloths and layering which we reccomend reading.
-As for hiking cloths I usually were polyester, merino, or nylon shirts with nylon shorts.
-For socks I wear either merino wool hiking socks or my expensive hiking socks that have yet to fail me in preventing blisters.
+We wrote many articles on hiking cloths and layering which we recommend reading.
+As for hiking cloths I usually wear polyester, merino wool, or nylon shirts with nylon shorts in the summer.
+In colder months I will wear longer pants but still don the same type of shirts and a jacket on top.
+For socks, I wear either merino wool hiking socks or my expensive hiking socks that have yet to fail me in preventing blisters.
 I used a buff for the first time this year and I will never hike without one.
 I sweat a lot and a buff around my head helps to keep the sweat out of my eyes and from dripping onto my glasses.

 Depending on what time of the year you go you may need pack a jacket.
 I usually take a fleece jacket and a rain jacket.
 A rain jacket is a must because of how unreliable the weather is in spain.
 The weather app can tell you its clear and sunny at the moment while you wipe away the rain droplets off your phone screen.